Skip to main content

 2. Run strategy conversations.

 Do not miss any opportunity to run strategy conversations with senior leaders.
-If you got the chance to meet with CEO, General Manager, Marketing Director, etc., ask them about the company’s strategy, competitors’ strategy, and the strategic goals of the company.
-Such kind of conversations will give a good business understanding of how the company is thinking about its future.
+If you got the chance to meet with the CEO, General Manager, Marketing Director, etc., ask them about the company’s strategy, competitors’ strategy, and the company's strategic goals.
+Such conversations will give a good business understanding of how the company is thinking about its future.

 3. Invite people for coffee.